neo-project/neo-devpack-dotnet/src/Neo.SmartContract.Testing/README.md

 ### SmartContractStorage

-Avoids dealing with prefixes foreign to the internal behavior of the storage, focusing the developer solely on accessing the storage of the contract in question, just as it is managed by the smart contract itself, allowing reading, injecting, and deleting entries of the contract in question.
+Avoids dealing with prefixes foreign to the internal behavior of the storage, focusing the developer solely on accessing the storage of the contract, just as it is managed by the smart contract itself, allowing reading, injecting, and deleting entries of the contract in question.

 #### Methods